-Here is a tip.
-Make sure your axles are square at a 90-degree angle.
+Here is a tip: Make sure your axles are square (at a 90-degree angle).
 This will keep your car straight when going down the track.
-If your axles are not square, your car may want to turn and rub up against the track, causing it to slow down.
+If your axles are not square, your car might turn and rub against the track, causing it to slow down.
 You can test your car by simply pushing it across the floor to see if it goes straight.